Mini Dental Implants

 - The mini implants are situated in such a way as to best use of available bone, ensuring the implants can bond fully with the bone around them, providing good stability.

 - We also consider the final prosthesis, making sure it will provide you with excellent aesthetics and functionality.

 - Once we are happy with your treatment plan, we create a surgical stent that fits exactly over your gums during implant placement, guiding implant placement and ensuring we insert every implant at precisely the right location and angulation and depth.

 What to Expect during Mini Implant Surgery?

 Mini implant surgery is generally quicker and more comfortable compared with traditional dental implants because it is incision-free.
-Often, we can complete this procedure using just local anesthetic, but if you feel at all anxious or nervous, please talk to us about additional sedation.
+Often, we can complete this procedure using just a local anesthetic, but if you feel at all anxious or nervous, please talk to us about additional sedation.
 We want to ensure you feel as comfortable and as relaxed as possible during your treatment.

-Because the implants are inserted directly through your gums, treatment is minimally invasive, so healing is faster with fewer side-effects.
+Because the implants are inserted directly through your gums, treatment is minimally invasive, so healing is faster with fewer side effects.
 The entire surgery may take just a couple of hours.

 How Long Does It Take to Recover after Mini Dental Implant Surgery?